 Richard Nixon at Baskin Robbins: “mmmmm peach-mint”

 A little known fact is that Richard Nixon actually had a decent sense of humor.
 Here’s a joke from Nixon about running for president on Johnny’s show from 1967 and it reveals that Nixon was kinda funny, if not the charming, made-for-TV personality his rival Kennedy had been.
 The problem Nixon’s handlers recognized was that Nixon was trying to be ‘cool’ on the new ‘hot’ medium of color television.
 The cool voice of the radio had given way to the hot visuals of the glaring television screen and after meeting and hiring the little-known TV producer for the successful yet boring Mike Douglas Show in 1970 by the name of Roger Ailes, Nixon then began to successfully employ the full arsenal of tools that Marshall McLuhan had laid out for examination, as confusing as they are, birthing what has now become known as the Trump Republican party.
 When Rupert Murdoch wanted to start a Republican TV network in America in the 1990s, he hired the McLuhan disciple Ailes to create what became known as MSNBC and FOX, using McLuhan’s famous mantra that ‘the medium is the message’ to casually influence public opinion and his genius was as maddening and incorrigible as the master himself.
-The world we see around us today was predicted and predicated by him every time Trump appears on Hannity.
+The world we see around us today was predicted by him every time Trump appears on Hannity.

 On his show, Johnny Carson showcased his conservative buffoon character Floyd R. Turbo, who frequently introduced himself as an American with a hilarious lack of world knowledge in one of his best skits — and I can imagine Johnny would be filling the air with hours of Trump jokes today if he were still with us.
 Here’s one from 1989, during a typical monologue cracking jokes about Jim and Tammy Fay Bakker, President Bush, practically his entire cabinet and when things got a little quiet after a joke bombed (Johnny knew how to make even that seem funny) he set his sights on The Donald: